jaleedaslam/Google-Cloud-Queries-on-1000-Genomes-Dataset/README.md

 # Google-Cloud-Queries-on-1000-Genomes-Dataset

 # Goal
-The goal was to familiarize ourselves with BigQuery API and the 1000 genomes dataset.
+The goal of this project to analyze variants with BigQuery and familiarize with BigQuery API using 1000 genomes dataset.

 # Prerequisite
 - Python >= v3.8